-22 Oct Yeast extract: an ingredient on the rise
+22 Oct Yeast extract is an ingredient on the rise

 Did you know that yeast extract market is a very promising one?

 Indeed, this ingredient has a very large range of applications due to its unique characteristics, as evidenced by many food products launches around the world.
 Consequently, the market follows a very positive growth, with a 18% CGAR (Compound Annual Growth Rate): it was valued at USD 1.1 billion in 2015 and is projected to reach USD 1.8 billion by 2024.

 Why is it such a dynamic market?

 Yeast extract market is composed of many fields of applications.
 The main one is the food segment, which already accounts for the largest yeast extract market share in 20151 and which is expected to witness the fastest growth.
 As a matter of fact, yeast extract has very interesting properties thanks to its natural and complex composition.
 It is an efficient tool to build complete taste profiles, mainly by bringing out some flavor notes, reduce and remove specific ingredients for clean label or nutrition purposes.

 A very large spectrum of food and beverage applications